 - techniques for adaptive therapy in cases of persisting VPD

 - therapy goals with adults

-Video clips demonstrate specific speech characteristics, instrumental assessments, therapy techniques and child responses to different stimuli.
+Over eight hours of video clips demonstrate specific speech characteristics, instrumental assessments, therapy techniques and child responses to different stimuli.

 About the Editor